Suman Sa Lihiya

 If you don't have, or don't want to use lye, don't worry!
 You can still make this recipe work.

-According to this article, it turns out that baked baking soda will work as a substitute.
+, it turns out that baked baking soda will work as a substitute.

 Baking the baking soda turns it into sodium carbonate, a stronger alkali, which makes it suitable to use in place of lye water.